ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 Debug includes the following capabilities:
 * Set breakpoints in the app code to pause execution at a specific line.
-  **Note:** Breakpoints are not supported in the main program, but are supported in entry points.
+  Breakpoints are not supported in the main program, but are supported in entry points.
+  {: tip}
 * Edit breakpoint conditions to pause execution only when certain criteria are met.
 * Inspect the state of local variables and fields.
 * View debug output from `console.log()` calls immediately.
 This action is faster than monitoring cf logs.